Frequently asked questions about self-drive Spanish & Portuguese touring holidays:

 What type of hotels will we stay in?

-- We work with small, independent hotels and guest houses where the owner is in charge.
+- Generally we work with small, independent hotels and guest houses where the owner is in charge though we’re happy to include a Parador or larger hotel in certain locations if that’s your preference.

 - Most of our selected establishments have between 10 and 25 rooms (though this may vary a little, especially in city locations)